elbii/cerebellum/README.md

+# WORK IN PROGRESS
+This repo is currently a work in progress.
+It's a scratchpad while we finalize the initial Cerebellum release.
+Please stand by.

 # About
 Cerebellum is a tiny library that provides a declarative way to build javascript view hiearchies.
 It handles view nesting, DOM event binding, and re-rendering so